-Brookfold.
-This will help to establish where significant archaeology should be preserved in situ through sympathetic planning or where the archaeology can be removed but first of all recorded.
-There may also be the opportunity to involve the community in such activities through excavation projects, for example at Dove House Farm.

-- 11.293 Building for a Healthy Life142, as the Government endorsed industry standard for well-designed homes and neighbourhoods, should be used alongside Garden City principles to guide the masterplanning and development of Godley Green as an attractive, functional and sustainable settlement with the aim of achieving Building for a Healthy Life commendation. - 11.294 Due to the site's semi-rural location, topography and landscape character; architectural and landscape design solutions must be innovative and creative; taking into account guidance in the Landscape Character Assessment.
-This could include integration into the surrounding landscape, particularly along development edges, and the interface between new and existing development along Green Lane and the historic hamlet of Greenside on Mottram Old Road, particularly where the rural landscape and views contribute to the significance of farmsteads and where buffer zones could retain a sense of openness. - 11.295 Godley Brook as a key landscape feature, which runs south-north through the centre of the site, will effectively divide Godley Green into two smaller villages, each served by a local hub offering a range of community and retail facilities in which residents can meet most of their day-to-day needs, although it is not envisaged that convenience retail floor space should exceed 500 sqm gross external area within each local hub. - 11.296 As part of the hubs, there may be potential to develop a hotel or elderly care facilities which would take advantage of the co-location with the proposed
+- 11.340 A programme of archaeological assessment should inform the masterplanning approach to the site, allowing for archaeological evaluation to determine the extent and condition of potential remains, in particular around Greenside, east of Brookfold Wood, Green Lane and north of Brookfold.
+This will help to establish where significant archaeology should be preserved in situ through sympathetic planning, or where the archaeology can be removed but first of all recorded.
+There may also be the opportunity to involve the community in such activities through excavation projects, for example at Dove House Farm. - 11.341 Building for a Healthy Life121, as the Government endorsed industry standard for well-designed homes and neighbourhoods, should be used alongside Garden City principles to guide the masterplanning and development of Godley Green as an attractive, functional and sustainable settlement with the aim of achieving Building for a Healthy Life commendation. - 11.342 Due to the site's semi-rural location, topography and landscape character; architectural and landscape design solutions must be innovative and creative; taking into account guidance in the Landscape Character Assessment.
+This could include integration into the surrounding landscape, particularly along development edges, and the interface between new and existing development along Green Lane and the historic hamlet of Greenside on Mottram Old Road, particularly where the rural landscape and views contribute to the significance of farmsteads and where buffer zones could retain a sense of openness. - 11.343 Godley Brook as a key landscape feature, which runs south-north through the centre of the site, will effectively divide Godley Green into two smaller villages, each served by a local hub offering a range of community and retail facilities in which residents can meet most of their day-to-day needs.

-142 Building for a Healthy Life - A Design Toolkit for neighbourhoods, streets, homes and public spaces Building for a Healthy Life
+121 Building for a Healthy Life - A Design Toolkit for neighbourhoods, streets, homes and public spaces Building for a Healthy Life

-143 Greater Manchester Landscape Character Assessment GM Landscape Character & Sensitivity Report Places for Everyone Composite Plan - Modifications Version 2023
+122 Greater Manchester Landscape Character Assessment GM Landscape Character & Sensitivity Report